Moss Beach, California: 2010

-There were 740 households, of which 36.1% had children under the age of 18, 58.9% were married couples, 7.4% had a female householder with no husband present, and 28.9% were non-families.
-18.4% of all households were made up of individuals, and 2.6% had someone living alone who was 65 years of age or older.
-The average household size was 2.64 and average family size was 2.98.

-The median household income was $91,992 and the median family income was $99,307.
-Males had a median income of $81,619 and females $41,411.
-The per capita income was $41,283.
-4.3% of the population and 3.2% of families were below the poverty line.
-2.2% of those under the age of 18 and 2.7% of those over 64 were below the poverty line.

 Climate

 Moss Beach has a Mediterranean climate (Köppen Csb) typical of the West Coast that is characterized by mild, rainy winters and cool, mild to warm summers, with an average temperature of 55°F (13 °C).

 The area experiences some warmer degrees than Half Moon Bay due its proximity to San Francisco and coastal influence fog all year round and an Indian summer.

 There is no significant snow occurring in Moss Beach in winter months.
 Though snowfall along the coast in Moss Beach has never been measurable, however, snow flurries were observed in December 1972 and 1976.

 Hot weather is not unusual; the average annual days with highs of 90 °F or higher can occur in summertime.
 Cold weather is also rare with lows of 44.3 °F or lower.
 Typical of Northern California, most of the rain falls from November to April.
 The normal annual precipitation is 27.2 in.
 There is often fog and overcast during the night and morning hours, usually clearing to offshore during the afternoon.
 Persistent sea breezes help to moderate the climate along the coast.

 January is the coolest month with an average high of 57.5 °F and an average low of 44.3 °F. August and September are the warmest months with an average high of 70.6 °F and an average low of 53.8 °F within the summer months.